Neural Wave Functions for Superfluids: Antisymmetrized Geminal Power Wave Function

 The spin-assigned singlet pairing function is equal to zero if the spins of particles $i$ and $j$ are the same.

-The spin-assigned AGPs wavefunction is a determinant of spatial pairing functions \cite{carlson2003,bouchaud_pair_1988}:
+The spin-assigned AGPs wave function is a determinant of spatial pairing functions \cite{carlson2003,bouchaud_pair_1988}:

-Like all spin-assigned wavefunctions, it depends on position coordinates only.
-For convenience, we have changed the particle labeling scheme: $i$ and $j$ both run from $1$ to $p$ and arrow superscripts have been added to distinguish up-spin from down-spin particles.
-Note that the AGPs wavefunction coincides with the BCS wavefunction projected onto a fixed particle number subspace (see Appendix) \cite{bouchaud_pair_1988}.
+Like all spin-assigned wave functions, it depends on position coordinates only.
+For convenience, we have changed the particle labeling scheme: $i$ and $j$ now run from $1$ to $p$ and arrow superscripts have been added to distinguish up-spin from down-spin particles.
+Note that the AGPs wave function coincides with the BCS wave function projected onto a fixed particle number subspace (see Ref.~\onlinecite{bouchaud_pair_1988} and Appendix~\ref{appendix:fixed_n_bcs}).
 It is therefore suitable for describing singlet-paired systems, including $s$-wave superfluids.